Rhode Island has 3 tax rates: 3.75%, 4.75% and 5.99%. More on the Ocean State’s taxes can be found in the tabbed pages

-Rhode Island joined a national coalition of states in conforming the Rhode Island Sales and Law to the provisions of the Streamlined Sales and Use Tax Agreement, or SSUTA.
+Rhode Island joined a national coalition of states in conforming the Rhode Island sales and use tax law to the provisions of the Streamlined Sales and Use Tax Agreement, or SSUTA.
 The SSUTA was developed over the course of several years through the joint effort of over 40 states participating in the Streamlined Sales and Use Tax Project.
-The underlying purpose of the Agreement is to simplify and modernize the administration of the sales and use tax laws of the member states in order to facilitate multistate tax administration and compliance.
+The underlying purpose of the agreement is to simplify and modernize the administration of the sales and use tax laws of the member states in order to facilitate multistate tax administration and compliance.
 The provisions of the new law took effect Jan.
 1, 2007.

 Rhode Island also collects a corresponding use tax at the same rate.
 When you make a purchase of tangible personal property outside of Rhode Island’s taxing jurisdiction and the purchase is destined for storage, use or consumption in Rhode Island, it is subject to the use tax, and you need to file Form T-205.

 Personal and real property taxes

 The administration of the assessment and collection of all real and tangible personal property taxes in the state of Rhode Island is handled by the municipal assessor and collector in the jurisdiction where the property is located.
 Local tax rates can be found at the Rhode Island Department of Revenue website.

-The property tax relief credit is available to residents whose total household income does not exceed $30,000.
+The property tax relief credit is available to residents whose total household incomes do not exceed $30,000.
 The refund is calculated based on the amount by which property taxes (or rent) exceed a percentage of the household income.
-The maximum refund is $300 for tax year 2014.
-It increases to $305 in 2015.
-Applicants must file Form RI-1040H.
+The maximum refund is $320 and must be claimed by filing Form RI-1040H.